About Me

 My favourite teachings

-To offer what is appropriate for the student at any given time has a central place in the Tradition of Sri Krishnamacharya.
-For this reason to be fully present and to understand what the student needs at every moment in their journey is something that needs to be cultivated through our own practice as teachers.
-Both at the Krishnamacharya Yoga Mandiram (KYM) and at Yogavahini, the two schools I visit regularly in Chennai, I have learned with excellent teachers that really embody the core of this tradition, who not only have taught me the philosophical texts, the Vedic chants and the practices, but also how important the connection with our own selves and with others is, and the humbleness required to be of service and to be present for the students.
+Both at the Krishnamacharya Yoga Mandiram (KYM) and at Yogavahini — two schools I visit regularly in Chennai — I have learned with excellent teachers who really embody the core of this tradition.
+They have not only taught me the philosophical texts, the Vedic chants and the many practices, but also how important the connection with our own selves and with others is.

 May the teachings help us see our own light and the light in others and connect with the river of loving kindness, compassion, sympathetic joy and equanimity that flows from our hearts to the hearts of others.